Home/Fruits/Dehydrated Peach

 How many calories are in dehydrated peaches?

-There are approximately 250 calories per 100 grams.
+There are approximately 250 calories per 100 grams of dehydrated peaches.

 Can I use dehydrated peaches in baking?